Wombozo/wrun/README.md

 If your project is in the `/home/user/dir1/dir2` path, the plugin will look for special script associated with `/home/user/dir1/dir2`, then if not found `/home/user/dir1`, and so on.

 To create a new script file associated with path `path`, just open neovim at the path `path`, and `:WRrun` or `:WRedit` it.
 Once the script is saved, just run `:WRrun` to execute it or `:WRedit` to edit it.
+You can also visualize the list of existing scripts with the `:WRlist` command.

 The script file associated with the `/home/user/dir1/dir2` project path is named `<cache_dir>/@home@user@dir1@dir2`, where `cache_dir` is by default `$HOME/.local/share/nvim/wrun`.